SQLite-DNA/SqliteDna/README.md

 </Project>
 ```

-Write your custom function and mark it with the [Function] attribute:
+Write your custom function and mark it with the [SqliteFunction] attribute:

 ```csharp
 using SqliteDna.Integration;